bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 network.
 Otherwise, otherwise learning an arbitrary 256x256x3 function would be intractable.

-Okay, that's all well and good, but that still answer the question: *what is a manifold?*
+Okay, that's all well and good, but that still doesn't answer the question: *what is a manifold?*
 The abstract definition from topology is well... abstract.
 So I won't go into all the technical details (also because I'm not very qualified to do so), but we'll see that the differential and Riemannian manifolds are surprisingly